Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 ## ADC (P)
 The ADC is integral to this design.
 For this deliverable provide an ADC design of at least 4-bits.
 You must provide a schematic (not hand drawn) and simulation model.
 This is a stand-alone design and does not need to be attached to the PI.
+Note, you do not have enough GPIOs for a 16 GPIO flash ADC.
+So you will need to think of other alternatives, perhaps.

 - Schematic (pdf of PCB design Schematic)
 - Multisim output (photo of outputs in progress pdf and simulation file uploaded separately)